MConnor101/FuzzBuddy/README.md

 [IMG_7881.pdf](https://github.com/user-attachments/files/18033664/IMG_7881.pdf)

 Here is an enviromental test of the circuit using a waveform generator and observing the output of the FuzzBuddy on the oscilloscope.
+We got our expected results from the circuit and the tests were successful.